mikael-ros/LTH-Anki/readme.md

 # 🇬🇧 English
 This repo is a complement to my [Notion database](https://mikaelrr.notion.site/Delade-anteckningar-Hub-LTH-D-C-f2a47297b9b146dba372e02c4f789d55?pvs=4).

 These cards are directed towards computer science students, but you can use any individual courses cards by downloading them.
 A complete list of included courses can be found [here](contents.md).
-Right now (beginning of year 3), there are about 7000+ cards (many of which are variants of the same card, so the real amount is probably closer to 1000)
+Right now (beginning of year 3), there are about 7000+ cards (many of which are variants of the same card, so the real amount is probably closer to 1000).
+Almost all cards are "cloze" cards.
+The cards are written in Swedish when the course is in Swedish, and English when it is in English - sometimes I may, however, decide based on the books language.

+Feel free to drop an [issue](https://www.github.com/mikael-ros/LTH-anki/issues/new) if you discover an error.

 _You can download [Anki](https://apps.ankiweb.net) for your phone or your PC, amongst others._